 In 2017, I wrote a brand new book which supplements my bestseller and answers over 200 questions of the type that readers and site visitors have been emailing me over the years.
 That book is Your Diabetes Questions Answered.

 Please Read This Before Contacting Me

-I'm getting along in years now and my joints aren't what they used to be, so I have to limit the amount of typing I do.
+I'm getting along in years now and have scaled way back on how much time I put into maintaining this site.
+I prefer to use my time for new projects.
 That means I have to be very selective about the emails that I answer.
 So before you send me a request, please read these guidelines and honor them.

 Before you email me with a question, make sure it can't be answered by using The Google site search, which is found by clicking on the Menu Bar "Search" tab.

-My latest book, Your Diabetes Questions Answered gives the answers to over 200 questions including many not addressed on this website.
+My latest book, Your Diabetes Questions Answered gives the answers to over 200 questions.
+These include many questions not addressed on this website.
 Please check the Table of Contents to see if your question has already been answered there.
-I will no longer answer emails asking any of the questions listed there.
-I need to save my writing time for new projects.

 You can reach me at this email: email@example.com